sonic-net/DASH/documentation/general/dash-sai-pipeline-packet-flow.md

 Pre-pipeline ACL and Post-pipeline ACL are used to drop the unexpected traffic before and after the packet transformation.
 It works as below:

-1. As the high-level pipeline shows above, if an incoming packet hits a flow, it will skip matching all the ACLs.
+1. As the high-level pipeline shows above, if an incoming packet hits a flow (i.e. is in the FastPath), it will skip matching all the ACLs.
 If an incoming packet is denied by a ACL, the packet will be dropped without creating a flow.
 2. Both outbound and inbound pipeline has its own ACL stages, and only used for matching the packets in their direction.

 A typical usage of the ACLs is to implement security policies.
 For example, in SONiC-DASH pipeline, we use the pre/post-pipeline ACLs to implement the underlay and overlay ACLs in both directions, where overlay ACLs will be used for implementing customer policies, while underlay ACLs will be used for implementing the infrastructure policies.